freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid/create-flexible-layouts-using-auto-fit.md

 ---

 ## Description

 <section id='description'>

-<code>auto-fit</code> works almost identically to <code>auto-fill</code>.
-The only difference is that when the container's size exceeds the size of all the items combined, <code>auto-fill</code> keeps inserting empty rows or columns and pushes your items to the side, while <code>auto-fit</code> collapses those empty rows or columns and stretches your items to fit the size of the container.
+`auto-fit` works almost identically to `auto-fill`.
+The only difference is that when the container's size exceeds the size of all the items combined, `auto-fill` keeps inserting empty rows or columns and pushes your items to the side, while `auto-fit` collapses those empty rows or columns and stretches your items to fit the size of the container.

-<strong>Note:</strong> If your container can't fit all your items on one row, it will move them down to a new one.
+**Note:** If your container can't fit all your items on one row, it will move them down to a new one.

 </section>

 ## Instructions

 <section id='instructions'>

-In the second grid, use <code>auto-fit</code> with <code>repeat</code> to fill the grid with columns that have a minimum width of <code>60px</code> and maximum of <code>1fr</code>.
+In the second grid, use `auto-fit` with `repeat` to fill the grid with columns that have a minimum width of `60px` and maximum of `1fr`.
 Then resize the preview to see the difference.

 </section>

 ## Tests

 <section id='tests'>

 ```yml